bigskysoftware/_hyperscript/www/index.md

 <div>

-# The language of interaction.
+# Scripting for hypertext

-HTML gets the scripting language it deserves, with advanced event handling features and concise DOM manipulation.
+HTML gets the language it deserves, with advanced event handling features and concise DOM manipulation.
 _hyperscript has a simple goal: **make websites written in plain-old markup a joy to use.**

 Install: `<script src="https://unpkg.com/hyperscript.org@0.9.7"></script>`{.language-html}